 Backlog is a fairly barebones project management software platform, which goes some way to explaining why it didn't score very highly on our last round of testing.
 In fact, it only scored 2/5 for features and its customer support (3.5/5) wasn't as good as Jira's (4/5).

-the features it does have do lend themselves toward software development teams, like burndown charts and issue logs, which will suit teams deploying Agile project management frameworks to work efficiently and continuously on projects.
-This makes it much more directly comparable to Jira than any other product, but it just isn't as good overall.
+the features it does have do lend themselves to software development teams, like burndown charts and issue logs, which will suit teams deploying Agile project management frameworks to work efficiently and continuously on projects.
+This makes it much more directly comparable to Jira than any other product, but it just isn’t as good overall.

 The home screen design (shown below) is a lot less cluttered than some competitors on this list, however, so Backlog has that going for it at least.

-Backlog Pricing vs Jira Pricing
+Backlog pricing vs Jira pricing

 Backlog has a free tier, three paid tiers, and a bespoke tier.
 These paid plans are the Starter plan ($35 per month), Standard plan ($100 per month), and Premium plan ($175 per month).
 It's worth noting that these prices don't differ based on the number of users, so a team of 3 and a team of 100 will be paying the same price.

-Is Backlog Better than Jira?
+Is Backlog better than Jira?

 For most businesses, Backlog would not be better than Jira.
 However, if you're a tech or software development team that doesn't need things like data visualization or collaboration resources, Backlog might be for you.